-HEPA filters are rated to extract 99.97 to 99.99% of particles measuring 0.3 microns and greater.
+HEPA filters are rated to extract 99.97 to 99.99% of particles measuring 0.3 microns and bigger.
 This includes pollen, dirt and dust.
 A HEPA air cleaner with activated carbon filters can capture chemicals, odors and smoke.

-Because its functional surface is usually around 10 inches, media filters are able to catch about 95 percent of particulates.
+Because its operational surface is usually around 10 inches, media filters are able to catch about 95 percent of particulates.

-These filters last longer too, usually between three to six months.
+These filters stay fresher longer too, typically between three to six months.

 There are a few electronic filtering systems you can use in your home.

 An electrostatic filter uses magnetically charged substance to attract.
 These washable filters are 97 percent effective at extracting tiny particles from your home’s air.
 Plus, they're also 30 times more effective than ordinary filters.